5 Picture-Perfect Carp Streamer Festivals In Japan

 - Late March to May (2019: now through May 19)

 Five wires strung across the Sagami River (Map) elegantly carry the weight of 1,200 carp streamers floating upstream in the wind.
 This event coincides with Golden Week, a string of consecutive Japanese holidays that occur between late April to the first week of March.

-While you can expect crowds, the banks of Sagami River easily accommodate the throngs of people strolling along.
-If it’s photos you’re after, your best bet is to stand atop the Takada Bridge for the ultimate vantage spot.
+While you can expect crowds, the banks of the Sagami River easily accommodate the throngs of people strolling along.
+If it’s photos you’re after, your best bet is to stand atop the Takada Bridge for the ultimate vantage point.

 Tsuetate Onsen, Kumamoto Prefecture

-Straddling the border of Oita Prefecture is Tsuetate Onsen (Map), a 1,7000-year-old hot spring tucked away in the mountains of Kumamoto.
+Straddling the border of Oita Prefecture is Tsuetate Onsen (Map), an onsen town with a 1,800-year history tucked away in the mountains of Kumamoto.
 The Tsuetate Hot Spring Carp Festival features more than 3,500 carp streamers collected from all parts of Kyushu.

-After a soak in an outdoor bath, don a yukata (a thin, cotton kimono) and stroll down Sedoya, the well-preserved back streets of Tsuetate.
+After a soak in one of the area’s relaxing outdoor baths, don a yukata (a thin, cotton kimono) and stroll down Sedoya, the well-preserved back streets of Tsuetate.
 Time your shot of the carp streamers over the river below to capture the bellows of steam rising among them.